How Smart Hotels Reallocate Budget for Brain-Based Profit

 BreakfastStandard buffetRotate 2–3 local treats per weekSame budget

-Staff TrainingNo behavioral scriptTeach name recall, surprise phrasing€0–€100
+Staff TrainingNo behavioral scriptImplement name recall and surprise phrasing in staff training€0–€100

 PART VI: Why This Works (Quick Science Hit)